OnePlus 6 specs

 And, thanks to the on-trend notch sported on the OnePlus 6, something that helps deliver a most welcome 84 per cent screen-to-body ratio, you really get to enjoy it to the maximum while navigating the device.
 Yes, that doesn't carry over into the vast majority of apps, and yes notches are subjective too (you can turn on a good old black bar if you wish), but it really helps generate a premium, breathable aesthetic in my mind.

 And as you would expect from a HDR AMOLED panel, colours are defined and really rather punchy when watching streamed content from Netflix and Amazon Prime, as well as when playing games downloaded from Google Play Store.
-Detail, too, was great thanks to that sharp 2,280 x 1,080 resolution and while brightness and dynamism fell just short in my mind in comparison to the Super AMOLED panel equipped on the Samsung Galaxy S9+, I feel it is nonetheless one of the strongest screens I've tested this year.
+Detail, too, was great thanks to that sharp 2,280 x 1,080 resolution.

-The sensors on those cameras are Sony-brand (IMX 519, IMX 376K, and IMX 371) so I have high hopes for the phone's photo-shooting potential, and considering that the main 16MP camera's sensor is 19 per cent larger than that on located on the outgoing OnePlus 5T, and also now features optical image stabilisation (OIS), one would think we will see some improvements, and especially so in low-light environments.
-But, naturally, until I can fully test the system and then communicate my results I will withhold judgement.
+The sensors on those cameras are Sony-brand (IMX 519, IMX 376K, and IMX 371) so I had high hopes for the phone's photo-shooting potential, and considering that the main 16MP camera's sensor is 19 per cent larger than that on located on the outgoing OnePlus 5T, and also now features optical image stabilisation (OIS), I fully expected to see some improvements in snapping power, and especially so in low-light environments.

-The OnePlus 6 comes equipped with 3,300 mAh battery and, again, until I can fully test this for our upcoming full OnePlus 6 review, I will not comment.
-On paper, considering the size of the screen and powerful internal hardware, this could be a less than ideal area for the phone, but let's wait and see shall we…
+The OnePlus 6 comes equipped with 3,300 mAh battery and, straight away when I saw the capacity on paper, considering the size of the screen and powerful internal hardware, I thought this could be a less than ideal area for the phone.

 The phrase emblazoned on the side of the OnePlus 6 box is "The Speed You Need", and there's no doubting that this phone absolutely delivers on that promise.
 The OnePlus 6 is a blazingly fast Android phone, both in raw benchmarks and everyday usage scenarios, with my experience so far characterised by buttery smooth navigation, app-use, media-streaming, web-browsing, downloading, editing and more.